Old Ship Zion Church Bell

 This location approximates the bell's original position in the Old Ship Zion Church some one hundred sixty six years ago.

 Location.
 41° 14.754′ N, 75° 52.931′ W. Marker is in Wilkes-Barre, Pennsylvania, in Luzerne County.
+Monument is on the west side of the Public Square, in downtown.
 Touch for map.
-Monument is on the west side of the Public Square, in downtown.
 Marker is in this post office area: Wilkes Barre PA 18701, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Christopher Columbus (a few steps from this marker); The Birthplace of HBO (within shouting distance of this marker); America's First Jazz Festival (within shouting distance of this marker); Birthplace of the AIME (within shouting distance of this marker); The Fine Arts Fiesta (within shouting distance of this marker); Public Square Park (within shouting distance of this marker); Fort Wilkes Barre 1778 (within shouting distance of this marker); Wilkes-Barre Fort (within shouting distance of this marker).
 Touch for a list and map of all markers in Wilkes-Barre.